lucasbuschlinger/hashbench/doc/usage.md

 A quick word about rules and JohnTheRipper:
 In order to use (hashcat) rule files or any other rules you have to specify them in the john.conf in john/run.
-To make use of the "OneRule" insert the following:
+To make use of the "OneRule" insert the following :
+[//]: # "If you are reading this in plaintext: Don't include the backticks"
 ```
     [List.Rules:OneRuleToRuleThemAll]
     !! hashcat logic ON